ABI Faculty Development Program Serving the needs of Asian American and Pacific Islander Students at BMCC and Hunter

 The BMCC-Hunter ABI Faculty Seminar Series offers busy faculty a jump-start in creating or re-creating activities and materials for future courses.
 More specifically, faculty will:

-1) learn more about the stressors and backgrounds of students at their CUNY institution;
+1) develop deeper understanding of the stressors and backgrounds of Asian American and other students at their CUNY institution;

 3) practice new tools that improve learning outcomes and cultivate belonging and motivation within their classroom;